← All workflows

 Questions

-Does this handle both Title I employment and Title III public accommodation claims?
+Does this handle both ADA Title I and Title III claims?

 Yes.
-CaseMark automatically determines whether your claim falls under ADA Title I (employment, 42 U.S.C. § 12112) or Title III (public accommodations, 42 U.S.C. § 12182) based on the intake facts you provide.
-It can also draft complaints that invoke both titles when applicable.
+CaseMark automatically determines whether your case falls under Title I (employment) or Title III (public accommodations) based on the intake facts you provide, and structures the complaint accordingly with the correct statutory framework.

 Does the complaint meet federal pleading standards?

-CaseMark structures all factual allegations to satisfy the Twombly/Iqbal plausibility standard required in federal court.
-Each numbered paragraph is crafted to establish the essential elements of an ADA failure-to-accommodate claim.
+Absolutely.
+CaseMark drafts numbered factual allegations structured to satisfy the Twombly/Iqbal plausibility standard required in federal court.
+Each element of the ADA claim is addressed with specific factual support.

 How does CaseMark handle EEOC exhaustion requirements?